-Although many of the interactions between alcohol and medications occur primarily among individuals who drink heavily (\geq 3 drinks/occasion), interactions may also occur in individuals who consume light to moderate amounts of alcohol (1 - 2 drinks/occasion) (Moore et al., 2007).
-Older adults are at increased risk for a variety of adverse consequences depending on the amount of alcohol and the type of medications consumed.
-In this investigation it was found that of those individuals who reported weekly alcohol use at baseline, 56.7% were concurrently using alcohol with alcohol-interactive medications.
+Although many of the interactions between alcohol and medications occur primarily among individuals who drink heavily ( $\geq$ 3 drinks/occasion), interactions may also occur in individuals who consume light to moderate amounts of alcohol (1 - 2 drinks/occasion) (Moore et al., 2007).
+Older adults are at increased risk for a variety of adverse consequences depending on that of those individuals who reported weekly alcohol use at baseline, 56.7% were concurrently using alcohol with alcohol-interactive medications.
 Most participants were taking one alcohol-interactive medication (48%) however; 22.1% of respondents who reported concurrent use were taking three or more alcohol-interactive medications.
 Individuals who were classified as problem users, drinking nearly three times the weekly recommended guidelines for older adults (>20 drinks a week), were statistically more likely to concurrent use than non-problem users.
 It is likely that these individuals have a history of misuse or abuse of alcohol that has continued on into late life.
 Therefore, they continue to consume alcohol irrespective of the fact that they are also using one or more alcohol-interactive medications.